 Hampshire County Council is the admission authority for Freegrounds Junior School.
-The admission arrangements are determined by the County Council, after statutory consultation.
+The admission arrangements are determined by the County Council, after statutory consultations.

-The County Council will consider first all those applications received by the published deadline of midnight on Monday 15 January 2020.
-Notifications to parents offering a primary or infant school place will be sent by the County Council on 16 April 2020.
+The County Council will consider first all those applications received by the published deadline on midnight on Wednesday 15 January 2021.
+Notifications to parents offering a primary or infant school place will be sent by the County Council on 16 April 2021.

 For the normal admission round, all on time preferences will be considered simultaneously and ranked in accordance with the admission criteria.
 If more than one school can offer a place, the parent’s highest stated available preference will be allocated.

 Pupils with an Education, Health and Care Plan

 Any child with an Education, Health and Care Plan naming Freegrounds Junior School will be admitted.
 Where possible such children will be admitted within the PAN.